 \end{enumerate} \end{prop} \begin{proof} To show that $G_m$ is connected, we do as follows.
 First, observe that I1 creates a connected graph $G^1$ with the $m$ copies $L^1, L^2, \dots, L^m$.
 Now, let $G^2$ be the connected graph created with ($L^{m+1}, L^{m+2}, \dots, L^{2m}$) applying I2-identifications.
 Then, I3 connects $G^1$ and $G^2$, creating a new graph $G^3$ that contains the first $2m$ copies of $L_{2m}$.
 The I3- and I4-identifications connect the graphs $L^{2m+1}, \dots , L^{4m}$ with $G^3$.
 And finally, I5 does the same with $L^{4m+1}$ and $L^{4m+2}$.
 On all the previous steps, a tree is being identified with another tree by point (a wedge of trees), which is always also a tree.
 That means that $G$ is a connected tree as claimed.

-For the coloring of $G_m$, we keep the coloring of $L_{2m}$.
-To prove that this coloring is an $m$-coloring, we need to check that on all the identifications we made between a vertex $v_i \in L^p$ and a vertex $v_j \in L^q$ they don't have a common color around them.
+For the coloring of $G_m$, we use the coloring inherited by $L_{2m}$.
+To prove that this coloring is an $m$-coloring, we need to check that on all the identifications we made between a vertex $v_i \in L^p$ and a vertex $v_j \in L^q$ they do not have a common color around them.
 Now, $v_i$ and $v_j$ have a common color around them if and only if $|i-j| \leq 1$.
 We can verify that on all identifications made from I1 to I6, we have, in fact, that $|i-j| \geq 3$.
 Note that the condition $m \geq 8$ needs to be put in place here to prove that $|i-j| \geq 3$ for I4- and I5-identifications.

 The property $|i -j| \geq 3$ implies not only that $v_i$ and $v_j$ have no common colors but also that they don't have consecutive colors in common.
-And by Prop. \ref{prop:n-consecutive-colored-graph-conditions} follows that $G$ is also a $2m$-consecutive-colored graph.
+And by Proposition \ref{prop:n-consecutive-colored-graph-conditions} follows that $G$ is also a $2m$-consecutive-colored graph.

 The symmetry is harder to prove.
-We need to apply lemma \ref{prop:creating-symmetrical-graphs-by-gluing} several times.
+We need to apply Lemma \ref{prop:creating-symmetrical-graphs-by-gluing} several times.
 This can be accomplished by constructing $G_m$ following the same identifications but in a different order.
 The exact order is as follows: